rammpeter/panorama/README.md

 Provides easy access to several internal information.<br>
 Aims to issues that are inadequately analyzed and presented by other existing tools such as Enterprise Manager.

-Here you can find more information about Panorama (including download link for instant runnable bundled web archive file): http://rammpeter.github.io/panorama.html
+Here you can find more information about Panorama (including download link for Java web application): http://rammpeter.github.io/panorama.html

 This GitHub-project is intended to provide function as Rails engine which can be embedded in other Rails application.